marcus-cmc/Shockley-Queisser-limit/README.md

 ## Efficiency Limit: "Infinite" number of junctions

 The theoretical limit for tandem cells with a infinite number of junctions is about ~68%.
-(The number may be derived analytically, see [Wikipedia's page] (https://en.wikipedia.org/wiki/Multi-junction_solar_cell#Theoretical_Limiting_Efficiency)and the references therein.)
+(This number may be derived analytically, see [Wikipedia's page] (https://en.wikipedia.org/wiki/Multi-junction_solar_cell#Theoretical_Limiting_Efficiency) and the references therein.)
 But we can also use this `available_E` function to numerically approximate it.
 And we don't actually need an "infinite" amount of junctions.
-50 junctions is close enough:
+50 junctions is close enough to get the job done:

 ```python
 # 50 subcells, 0.496 eV (2500nm) to 4.2 eV with equal energy spacing
 available_E(np.linspace(0.496, 4.2, 50), legend=False)
 ```
+### A hypothetical multi-junction solar cell consisting of 50 sub-cells

+Its overall power conversion efficiency is 67.1%

 <img src="/ExampleOutputFig/MJ496to4200meV_50J.png" width="800">